quantifyearth/shark/README.md

  |((from ghcr.io/osgeo/gdal:ubuntu-small-3.6.4))
  |```
  |
- |Once we have a GDAL environment available to us, when can write shell fragments
+ |Once we have a GDAL environment available to us, we can write shell fragments
  |using that environment.
  |
  |## Shark Run